QRho/Analyzing-Stocks-with-VBA-Script/README.md

 ## VBA  - The VBA of Wallstreet

-## I only added the opening and ending columns in the summary area so that I could more clearly check my work.
+# Script files for each year are included as well as a screenshot of each year included.
-## Script files for each year are included as well as a screenshot of each year included.
+# Goals are listed below.

    * Created a script that will loop through all the stocks for one year and output the following information.